UCC Logo - For Web Use Only. Please go to http://upic.ucc.ie for access to print quality versions

-PhD Scholars Programme in Cancer Biology, UCC
+PhD Scholars Programme in Cancer Biology

-Welcome to the PhD Scholars Programme in Cancer Biology
+Welcome to the PhD Scholars Programme

 Thank you for visiting the PhD Scholars Programme in Cancer Biology.
 Below is a general overview of the Programme.
-Using the menu above, you will find more information about the Programme, research areas of participating investigators and our PhD students.
+Using the menu above, you will find more information about the programme, research areas of participating investigators and our PhD students.
 Details on how to apply to the Programme can be found under Admissions.
 You can also follow the Programme on Facebook.
 If you are prospective student considering our Programme in the future, we would like to hear from you!

 ~ Dr. Kellie Dean, Training Coordinator, PhD Scholars Programme in Cancer Biology, UCC